Wade Wilson Killer Case Update: Death Row Appeals, Court Battles, and Where the Convicted Murderer Stands in 2026

 If you have been following this case, keep reading for the latest developments, a complete timeline of events, and what comes next in one of Florida’s most closely watched criminal cases.

 The victims were 35-year-old Kristine Melton and 43-year-old Diane Ruiz.
-Prosecutors argued during trial that Wade Wilson committed both killings on the same day, creating a devastating chain of events that left families and communities searching for answers.
+Prosecutors alleged that Wade Wilson carried out both killings on the same day, describing the crimes as a violent sequence of events that devastated the victims’ families and the local community.

-According to evidence presented in court, Wilson met Melton at a bar before going to her home.
-Authorities later determined that she had been strangled.
+According to trial evidence, Wilson met Melton at a local establishment before accompanying her to her Cape Coral home.
+Investigators later found Melton dead inside the residence, and medical examiners determined that she had died from strangulation.

 Arrest and Investigation